nourabyte/oop-learn/00-introduction-of-object-oriented-programming/02-what-is-a-class/step.md

 }
 ```
 ## Practice
-1. Create a class called Car with the following attributes: brand, color and year.
+1. Create a class named Car with the following attributes: brand, color and year.
 2. Create method named is turn.